-2019 UK Parkinson's Audit

-Speech and language therapy
+2022 UK Parkinson's Audit Speech and language therapy

-Audit of national standards relating to Parkinson's care, incorporating the Parkinson's NICE guideline and the National Service Framework for Long Term Neurological Conditions quality standards
+Audit of national standards relating to Parkinson's care, incorporating the Parkinson's NICE guideline, NICE quality standards and other relevant evidence-based guidelines.

 Aim

 The aim of the speech and language therapy audit is to establish if speech and language therapy services are providing quality services for people with Parkinson's, taking into account recommendations made in evidence-based guidelines.